 2: Charles Dickens – Bleak House

-I think Bleak House is without question Dickens’ finest work, and it’s the inspiration for my own Victorian murder mystery, Tom-All-Alone’s.
+I think Bleak House is without question Dickens’ finest work, and it’s the inspiration for my own Victorian murder mystery, The Man in Black.
 So as you can imagine, I’m particularly demanding when it comes to adapting this one for the screen.
 But this BBC version scarcely puts a foot wrong.
 And let’s not underestimate the scale of the task – Bleak House is a huge book, with a huge cast of characters, and innumerable sub-plots, so turning that into coherent and compelling TV was a real challenge.

 One way they achieved this was by adopting the ‘soap opera’ structure of half-hourly slots, which worked well for a modern TV-watching audience, but also – and delightfully – echoed Dickens’ own serial publication method, complete with episode-ending cliff-hangers.
 My only reservation – and it’s a relatively minor one – is that Charles Dance is hopelessly miscast as the lawyer Tulkinghorn: he’s too attractive, too young, and far too damn tall.